List of Major League Baseball career games finished leaders

 In baseball statistics, a relief pitcher is credited with a game finished (denoted by GF) if he is the last pitcher to pitch for his team in a game.
 A starting pitcher is not credited with a GF for pitching a complete game.

 Mariano Rivera is the all-time leader in games finished with 952.
 Rivera is the only pitcher in MLB history to finish more than 900 career games.
 Trevor Hoffman and Lee Smith are the only other pitchers to finish more than 800 games in their careers.

+Mike Marshall set the single-season record for games finished with 84 in 1979, surpassing his previous record of 83 established in 1974.